At a Glance

-Anyone who’s done some user research knows how easy it is for a participant to accidentally stumble off track if the tasks aren’t written well.
-A misunderstood phrase or an overlooked question can sometimes derail a participant in completely unexpected ways—and if they are testing in a remote, unmoderated environment, there’s no way to get them back on track other than by writing a solid study plan in the first place.
+It can be easy for a contributor to accidentally stumble off track if the tasks aren’t written well.
+A misunderstood phrase or an overlooked question can sometimes derail a contributor in completely unexpected ways—and if they are testing in a remote, unmoderated environment, there’s no way to get them back on track other than by writing a solid test plan in the first place.

-The UserTesting Research Team has learned that one of the key ingredients of a great study is performing a dry run of your script.
-(This is sometimes known as a “pilot test” as well.)
-Just one participant goes through the study, and then the team watches the video noting any possible challenges the participant encountered or ways the script could be improved.
+UserTesting's Research Team has learned that one of the key ingredients of a great study is performing a pilot test.
+In a pilot test, just one contributor goes through the test plan, and then the team watches the video noting any possible challenges the contributor encountered or ways the script could be improved.

-A successful dry run is one in which:
+A successful pilot test is one in which:

-- The participant evaluated the correct areas of the web page, app, or prototype
+- The contributor evaluated the correct areas of the webpage, app, or prototype.

-If the answer is no to any of the above, the study can be altered as needed and tried again with another dry run participant.
-Continue iterating on your study script until test participants can successfully complete the test and you collect the feedback you need.
+If the answer is "no" to any of the above, the test can be altered as needed and tried again with another contributor.
+Continue iterating on your test script until contributors can successfully complete the test and you collect the feedback you need.

-5 things to check for in a dry run study
+5 things to check for in a pilot test

-1. Do your tasks and questions make sense to participants?
+1. Do your tasks and questions make sense to contributors?

-In a remote usability study, ultra-clear communication is important.
-A misphrased task can create stress for the participant, diminishing their ability to complete the task and compromising the value of your research.
+When collecting remote feedback, ultra-clear communication is important.
+A poorly phrased task can create stress for the contributor, diminishing their ability to complete the task and compromising the value of your research.

-While you watch the dry run video, focus on how the participant reads the tasks and instructions.
+While you watch the video, focus on how the contributor reads the tasks and instructions.